nexpy/nexpy/README.rst

 standard Python interface to the NeXus C-API.
 The original version of NeXpy was initially developed by Boyana Norris, Jason Sarich, and Daniel Lowell, and Ray Osborn using wxPython, and formed the inspiration for the current PyQt version.
+Validation of NeXus files was developed by Kaitlyn Marlor and Justin Wozniak.
 I am grateful to Tom Schoonjans for installing the packages on conda-forge.